Best cafes in Singapore sorted by neighbourhood

 Kafe Utu is Singapore’s first cafe that pays homage to the broad spectrum of African cuisine, as well as specialty coffee from the region.
 The owner here hails from Kenya, and everything within Kafe Utu feels like a love letter to the region, from the local ceramics and decor used and the artwork displayed, to the dishes on the menu.

 Kafe Utu is great for dining at all hours of the day, though they do have dinner-only and brunch-only dishes.
 Expect spice-forward curries, stews, and hearty grain bowls prepared with the freshest ingredients.
-Their desserts are also a must, especially their Nakupenda (market price), a fried Swahili pastry with house-made soft-serve.
+Their desserts are also a must, especially their Nakupenda (seasonal price), a fried Swahili pastry with house-made soft-serve.

 Read our Kafe Utu review.